-To do this, copy !UserWords from the Ovation Pro Program Disc 2, into the root directory of each user, and double-click on each copy to make them active.
+To do this, copy !UserWords from the Ovation Pro CD directory

+DavidPilling.Extras.UserWords, into the root directory of each user, and double-click on each copy to make them active.
 Whereas !Words contains dictionaries that are shared by all users, !UserWords contains user dictionaries that are local to individual users.

 When Ovation Pro is re-run, each user can browse the same shared version of !MainDict, and add words to their own local copy of !UserDict.
-Any new dictionaries created, are saved locally in !UserWords, and override any other dictionaries in !Words with the same name
+Any new dictionaries created, are saved locally in !UserWords, and override any other dictionaries in !Words with the same name.